1. Quick Overview

 - Check ink levels — very low cartridges can cause shifts.

-Recommended Tools for Better Color & Consistent Prints
+9. Recommended Tools for Better Color

 Monitor Color Calibrator

-View calibrator
+View Calibrator

-Premium Matte Paper (Heavyweight)
+Premium Matte Paper

 Buy on Amazon